Skip to main content

 • 0 after interval.end()

-If interval is absent then the pulse is 0 everywhere.
+If interval is absent, the pulse is 0 everywhere.

-Cumulative functions can be combined together using Model.cumulPlus, Model.cumulMinus, Model.cumulNeg and Model.cumulSum.
-The minimum and the maximum height of a cumulative function can be constrained using Model.cumulLe and Model.cumulGe.
+Cumulative functions can be combined using Model.cumulPlus, Model.cumulMinus, Model.cumulNeg and Model.cumulSum.
+A cumulative function's minimum and maximum height can be constrained using Model.cumulLe and Model.cumulGe.

-Lets consider a set of tasks and a group of 3 workers.
-Each task requires certain number of workers (nbWorkersNeeded).
+Let us consider a set of tasks and a group of 3 workers.
+Each task requires a certain number of workers (nbWorkersNeeded).
 Our goal is to schedule the tasks so that the length of the schedule (makespan) is minimal.

 // The input data: